paybondpaybond

 Kit symbolRaised whenNotes

-GatewayAuthErrorharbor-access rejected the API key or omitted tenant_id / access_token.status_code and redacted body_text are attached to the instance.
+GatewayAuthErrorGateway rejected the API key or omitted tenant_id.status_code and redacted body_text are attached to the instance.

 HarborHttpErrorAny Harbor 4xx/5xx after retries are exhausted.Log status_code, url, and a redacted body_text; never log the API key, JWT, or capability token.

-TenantBindingErrorHarbor echoed a different tenant or intent than requested.Treat as severity-zero; do not retry.
+TenantBindingErrorHarbor echoed a different tenant or intent than requested.Treat as a critical tenant-isolation error; do not retry.

 See the Error handling guide for retry/backoff guidance and logging hygiene.